-- Conduct original research.
+- Work as a research analyst or research coordinator.
+Our alumni have gone on to design, conduct and manage research projects in a variety of settings.
 Many of our alumni have gone on to earn their PhDs and pursue careers conducting original research and teaching.

 - Work in universities.
 STS alumni work in a range of educational settings, providing leadership in areas such as community engagement, sustainability and the public understanding of science and technology.

 - Work in nonprofit organizations.
 STS students get excellent training in designing and implementing research projects.
 This skillset is invaluable in nonprofit settings where professionals are asked to conduct original social science research on pressing social challenges.

 - Work in technology or online.
 STS alums have gone on to work in IT and other technology-related companies, bringing their expertise in the social dimensions of technology to the workplace.